Satisfactory completion of an HSC course: warnings of non-completion

 This warning should be given in time for the problem to be corrected and should provide advice about the possible consequences on Higher School Certificate eligibility of an ‘N’ determination in a course.

 The principal must:

 - advise the student in writing of the tasks or actions to be undertaken in time for the problem to be corrected;

 - advise the parent or guardian in writing (if the student is under 18 years of age);

 - request from the student or parent/guardian a written acknowledgement of the warning;

 - issue at least one follow-up warning letter if the issue has not been corrected; and

 - retain copies of the warning notice(s) and other relevant documentation.

 Students who have not complied with the requirements for satisfactory completion of a course at the time of finalising assessments cannot be regarded as having satisfactorily completed the course.
-The principal will then issue a non-completion determination and advise the Board via Schools Online.
+The principal will then issue a non-completion determination and advise NESA via Schools Online.